shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/Library_Item.md

 End combat with all other allies 50% hp or more

 Legendary Attunement Ability:
-Increase the teleport range to 60ft, and the healing to 4d6
+Increase the teleport range by 30ft, and the healing by 2d6

 # Cloverbraid’s Harness